 each in writing and is entered by a family law judge.

-non-custodial parents from seeing their kids for stretches of time, sometimes
+spending time with their kids for stretches of time, sometimes lasting

 Keep in mind, when visitation has officially been established in writing